-Stella faces career achievements, setbacks and heartbreaking love as her journey runs parallel to major historical events―the Vietnam War, student protests and the Kent State shooting, the birth of radicalism and feminism, presidential elections and assassinations, immigration, the Watergate scandal, up to the 9/11 attack and beyond―providing an interesting commentary on the highlights in history that influenced the development of American society over the past 40 years and brought about the current outcome.
+Amy's Story is a gripping love story that spans the period from the 1960s to the 2000s, on the background of the Vietnam War, student protests, the hippie culture, the birth of radicalism and feminism, presidential elections and assassinations, immigration, the Watergate scandal, up to the 9/11 attack and beyond―providing an interesting commentary on the historical highlights that gradually eroded core American values and brought about the current situation.

-Stella’s memoir never gets published, because Amy transforms it into a successful novel.
-This twist has readers re-imagining the entire story, and seeing it from a new and thought-provoking perspective.
+Their story is narrated through Stella’s unfinished memoir, a manuscript that Amy is editing for publication.
+But in the end the memoir does not get published, because Amy transforms it into a successful novel.
+This twist has readers re-imagining the entire story, and seeing it from a surprising new perspective.

 “Amy's Story is simply spellbinding.
 This is a story at once about identity, love and social upheaval; a woman's journey from old world to new; from Italy to America.
 Mysterious, brave and captivating.”